uchen-ml/uchenml.tech/src/content/post/cpp-stack.md

 [grpc.io](https://grpc.io/)

-Disclamer: I am working on gRPC full-time so I may be biased.
+Disclamer: I am working on gRPC full-time so I am biased.

 gRPC is another open-source effort that was informed and inspired by Google internal architecture.
 It is a proven solution (most Google Cloud APIs are